 “As a private landlord, I find it hard to gauge the correct level of cleanliness my past tenants should leave.
 I often find myself cleaning the property myself, which doesn’t make me happy.
 Can I insist my tenants use a professional cleaner on their vacate, even to the point where this is included in the original tenancy agreement?”

-We asked managing director/licensee at Investors Edge Real Estate, Jarrad Mahon for his advice.
+We asked the Managing Director / Licensee at Investors Edge Real Estate, Jarrad Mahon, for his advice.

 “Tenants are required to hand back the property in a state that corresponds to the original condition of the property,” he said.

 Have a burning question you’d like answered?
 The Rent.com.au Community is our Facebook group for renters, agents and landlords.

 “If you gave the property to the tenants in a clean condition, and you can prove that, then you can organise cleaners and deduct the cost from the tenant’s bond,” Jarrad said.